GetTerms/getterms-cookie-consent-and-policies/readme.txt

 1. Go to your WordPress admin dashboard.
 2. Navigate to `Plugins > Add New`.
-3. Search for `GetTerms Cookie Consent and Policies`.
+3. Search for `GetTerms Cookie Consent & Policies`.
 4. Click `Install Now` and then `Activate`.

 == Usage ==